After hours help is only a phone call away. Phone your General Practice number outside normal business hours.

-Waitaha Primary Health is with you and your whānau through all of life’s stages, including End of Life Palliative Care.
-This type of care is available for people in the last three months of life, when they have an active, progressive disease or condition that does not respond to treatment.
+Waitaha Primary Health is with you and your whānau through all of life’s stages, including End of Life.
+This type of care is available for people in the last 90 days of life, when they have an active, progressive disease or condition that does not respond to treatment.

 There is no charge for the service which is accessed through General Practice teams.

 If you or a member of your whānau are dying, your care will be tailored to suit your individual needs and circumstances.
 There will be timely access to coordinated, quality palliative care services that are culturally appropriate.
 Specialist services will be involved as required.

 If your child is aged 14 years or under, they are eligible for free after hours care.
 Your child does not need to be enrolled at a medical practice.